Persecution of Muslims in Myanmar: International response

-There is a lack of co-operation between Thailand, Malaysia and Indonesia, with regards to the Rohingya crisis.
+There is a lack of cooperation between Thailand, Malaysia and Indonesia, with regard to the Rohingya crisis.
 In May 2015, as many as 8,000 Rohingya "boat people" were believed to be stranded in rickety boats at sea, with little food and unsanitary conditions, and were left in limbo as countries refused the boats to dock.
 Critics have accused South-east Asian governments of playing "human ping-pong" by refusing permission for these refugee boats to land and instead, pushing them back out to sea in the direction of other countries.
 Though at various times in the past these countries of flight have been accepting of Rohingya refugees, most of them have not signed nor ratified the Convention relating to the Status of Refugees (1951 Refugee Convention) and the Convention relating to the Status of Stateless Persons, thus the rights of the Rohingya people as refugee cannot be ensured.

 Human rights violations continue to occur in Malaysia and Thailand, with little to no protection from the two countries' governments.
 There are no effective mechanisms in these countries for the protection of Rohingya refugees.
 Instead, immigration crackdowns are common and Rohingya boat people are often deported out of these countries, falling victims to slavery instead.
 Because of the lack of proper documentation, many Rohingya people rely on smugglers and human traffickers to help them flee from persecution in Myanmar.
 There has been reports that authorities in Thailand and Malaysia have connections and ties with organised human-trafficking groups and as a result, majority of the Rohingya are sold in bonded labour and do not receive protection as refugees.